 What You Can Do

 We need your help in the fight for healthy air!
-You can do a great deal to help reduce air pollution outdoors just by taking a few simple steps.
-Here's how to speak up and step up:
+You can help reduce air pollution outdoors by taking a few simple steps:

 Get involved locally.
 Participate in state and local efforts to clean up air pollution and address climate change.
-To find your local air pollution control agency, go to www.4cleanair.org.
+To find your local air pollution control agency, go to 4cleanair.org.

 Step up to Curb Pollution in Your Community.